realizse/realitemsdocs/pages/whitepaper/whitepaper.md

 ### RIO (Real Items Oracle)

-The Real Items Oracle is the gateway to the wider Real Items universe and is designed to facilitate visibility of items in other Real Items systems, making it possible for end-users to view other items in their closet.
+The Real Items Oracle is the gateway to the wider Real Items universe and is designed to facilitate visibility of items across the entire real items network, making it a single source of truth for pricing data, lifecycle stage and more.

 ## Barriers to Adoption

 We have identified 4 major barriers faced by organizations that attempt to implement consensus-based product life cycle solutions.

 *All-or-Nothing Solutions* - most solutions do not play well with existing ERP systems.
 They often require a wholesale replacement of existing solutions and/or the purchase of expensive hardware or software.